 Occasionally, policies will become out of date or will no longer be needed.
 To avoid confusion, you may wish to delete policies that employees are no longer attached to.
 With Eddy, deleting a time-off policy is a breeze.

 How to Delete a Time-Off Policy Explainer Video

 Navigate to the Policy You Wish to Delete

 In order to delete a policy, you’ll have to navigate to that policy’s “Policy Info” page.
-This can be done by clicking into the “Time Off” and then selecting the “Policies” section within the tab.
-Once you’re on the “Policies” section, click into the policy you wish to delete by clicking on the name of the policy.
+This can be done by clicking into the “Time Off” tab and then navigating to the “Policies” sub-tab.
+From there, click into the policy you wish to delete.

 Deleting the Policy